 This is not another blog on creating an impractical bubble of safety precautions to protect children from sexual predators.
 As a sexual abuse survivor, I believe that parental vigilance must be coupled with properly equipping children to self-advocate.
-Empowering children not only aids in protecting them against sexual predators but also produces well rounded and emotionally healthy individuals.
+Empowering children not only aids in protecting them against sexual predators but also produces well-rounded and emotionally healthy individuals.
 This is a three-part series with a heavy emphasis on empowering children, but also some practical everyday things parents can do.
 The series will be divided as follows:

-- Four Biblical Truths to Empower Children Against Sexual Predators
+- Four Biblical Truths to Empower Children Against Sexual Predators (reading now)

 - Practical Tips for Parents to Help Protect Their Children Against Sexual Predators (forthcoming)